aau-claaudia/hpc/docs/ucloud/guides/application-guides/transcriber/index.md

     #### 1.6 Optional: Adjusting settings

     - Click **Show settings** at the top of the page to adjust:

+      - **New feature:** Transcribe and stop This setting allows the job to stop automatically once all selected files have been transcribed.
+Enabling this option is highly efficient in terms of compute hours allocated to your project, as the job remains active only while work is being performed.
+As always, the transcribed files can be found in the UCloud filesystem, either in the job folder or in the folder selected at startup.

       - The transcription model (default is "large-v3").
       - The language (default is "Automatic").
     > **Note:** If you're unsure, the default settings are usually best.